rpgreview/papersandpaychecks/pnp.md

 • Bring each scene to its conflict as quickly as possible, the answer “yes, and...” should be the only one the GM requires until a conflict is declared (by either the player or GM).
 On average you will only have about 5 minutes to complete a scene.

 **Horror Revealed**

 In a slight change about the Horror Revealed, unfortunately in a convention setting you do not have the time to “waste” a scene with a character describing the horror revealed as opposed to generating Love or Self Loathing.

 Horror Revealed only appearing at one of three times (at the 1 st  hour mark, the 2 nd  hour mark and in practice just before the end game mark), the player with the “Horror Revealed” is then instructed to describe the response of the public to the activities of the characters thus far.

 I would begin by answering an open question relevant to the current events in the game – for example – “given that Henry Dunant has been vilified in the media, how does the public react to further fundraising by the Red Cross?”, and allowing the player to describe the response.

 Opening Statement / Setting the scene

 The scene: Characters are all sitting at the board room table, the Boss is hidden behind a large chair.
 He’s on the phone.

-"Look here, you snivelling little turd, when I say I want those pictures ­ I want those pictures, I don't care if your halfwit mother wants to have a white xmas, you ain't getting any leave until those pictures hit MY desk.
-In fact, fuck it, you ain't getting any leave period ­ sit your arse down in the park outside that dumb bitch Petra Daniels house and wait for the picture you god damned lazy shit."
+"Look here, you snivelling little twit, when I say I want those pictures ­ I want those pictures, I don't care if your halfwit mother wants to have a white xmas, you ain't getting any leave until those pictures hit MY desk.
+In fact, stuff it,  you ain't getting any leave period ­ sit your arse down in the park outside that dumb bitch Petra Daniels house and wait for the picture you god damned lazy shit."

 He turns to the characters

-"Right, for Christ sake ­ hire a bloody Jew to do a job and you need to give them god damned road map just so they can find their own chopped up prick.
-This fucking company would go down the tubes if it wasn't for strong leadership and direction ­ MINE ­ I don't know why I hired you lot either ­ right lot of useless pricks you are."
+"Right, for Christ sake ­ hire a bloody Jew to do a job and you need to give them god damned road map just so they can find their own chopped up dick.
+This stupid company would go down the tubes if it wasn't for strong leadership and direction ­ MINE ­ I don't know why I hired you lot either ­ right lot of useless fools you are."

 "Who’s up first?"

 Whomever chooses to take the first command will be your starting character, travel left from that player until you return to that player a second time (i.e. all characters have had two scenes, usually a command and an overture or attempting to complete a command).

 At that second return, you should be able to do an End Game or Horror Revealed check.

 **First Run of Commands and player actions**